It all began in the minds of a small group of Toronto church women.

 On May 23, 1969, the East Wing of the present-day Belmont House was opened by the Right Honourable Roland Michener, Canada’s Governor General.
 The foresight of the early Board in purchasing such a large piece of property (nearly 3.5 acres) was again apparent when, in February of 1992, another Governor General, the Right Honourable Ramon Hnatyshyn, officially opened the spacious West Wing.
 Now Belmont could care for 116 “extended care” residents in a state-of-the-art facility.
 This included a 26-bed unit for those with cognitive impairment, with a focus on providing secure, supportive and varied programs for residents.

 In 1993, the Board of Directors determined that Belmont’s East Wing should be renovated.
-By 1998, existing rooms in the wing were converted to a mix of 26 retirement suites, 55 apartments and 24 long-term care beds.
-In the now renovated East Wing, Belmont House provides care to older adults who pay for accommodation based on market value, and purchase other required services.
+By 1998, existing rooms in the wing were converted to 81 Retirement apartments and 24 Long-Term Care beds.

 In April of 2001, the Right Honourable Adrienne Clarkson, then the Governor General of Canada, dedicated the naming of our West Wing, which is called the Senator David J. Walker Wing.
 The family made the donation in gratitude of the care that Senator Walker received at Belmont House.